Improving The Relationship Between Schools And Communities

 We use language and processes of education that are completely alien to most families.
 And in the process, we create a completely unsustainable–and morbidly private–system of learning that reduces the capacity of families and communities while we toil away in proud martyrdom, never realizing that our ambition is costing us everything.

-School improvement conversations could do worse than start there.
+That’s much easier said than done, but conversations about school improvement could do worse than start there.